cgauchey/cgauchey.github.io/index.md

 ## About Me

 I am currently a pursuing an MS in Computer Science at Columbia University with a focus on Machine Learning.
 Prior to Columbia, I worked at JPMorgan as a software engineer for three years in the Corporate & Investment Bank and New Product Development (AR/VR).
-I graduated from Barnard in 2019 with a Bachelor of Arts in Economics and Psychology.
+I graduated from Barnard College in 2019 with a Bachelor of Arts in Economics and Psychology.
 I am originally from San Francisco and currently reside in New York City.

 ## About My Advisor